 Shirley Chisholm was born on Nov.
 30, 1924.
 In 1969, Chisholm was the first Black woman elected to the U.S. Congress and was re-elected six times until she retired from political office in 1983.

-She spoke out for civil rights and women’s rights, advocated for the poor and opposed the Vietnam War.
+Starting her career as an early childhood teacher, Chisholm spoke out for civil rights and women’s rights, advocated for the poor, and opposed the Vietnam War.

 In a commencement and graduation speech at Greenfield High in 1983, she said,